 The Duffle Sac is hands down one of my most essential bags.
 I call it my Mary Poppins bag because I swear I could fit a whole horse in one of these things.
 The Duffle Sac is one of the earliest styles that Coach started making, dating back to the late 1960s.
 They were in production all the way until the early 2000s, and much like the Willis, there were some remakes of this style in Coach's 2012 Archive collection.
 The one in the image with the seam down the middle is from the late 60s or early 70s.
 It was made before Coach used their signature creed and serial numbers, so it only has a tiny "Coach" stamp in it that helps me date it.
 These are known as "pre-creed" bags.
 Coach bags like this were made in their factory in New York City up until around 1980, when they expanded their factories to elsewhere in the U.S.

 It appears that Coach may be making a modern version of this bag.
 I do believe that this came in a large and small size.
 This is small.
 This was made in 1998.
 Number A8P-9020.
 This one is the coveted Costa Rica leather.

 COMPARTMENT CROSSBODY BAG

-Often called the "Slim Tote" The Skinny Tote is my favorite bag.
+Often called the "Slim Tote," the Skinny Tote is my (Linda's) favorite bag.
 It was made in the 1970s.
 It was designed by Bonnie Cashin and was a take-off of a bag that she designed before her association with Coach.
 That bag was called The Cashin Carry.
-It has the kiss lock coinpurse on the outside and a slip in pocket inside.
-The zipper is one of the highest quality zippers ever made a Tallon in solid brass.
+It has the kiss lock coin purse on the outside and a slip in pocket inside.
+The zipper is one of the highest quality zippers ever made---a Talon zipper in solid brass.